National Register of Historic Places

 The National Register of Historic Places is an official list of sites and properties throughout the country that reflect the prehistoric occupation and historical development of our nation, states, and local communities.
 It includes districts, sites, buildings, structures, and objects that have been identified and documented as being significant in American history, architecture, archaeology, engineering or culture.

 In Florida, there are more than 1,700 properties and districts listed on the National Register.
 Nominations for properties in Florida are submitted to the National Park Service through the Florida Department of State’s Division of Historical Resources, following review and recommendation by the Florida National Register Review Board.
+For more information on the listing process, please visit the Nomination Procedures page.

 Listing in the National Register does not, in itself, impose any obligation on the property owner, or restrict the owner's basic right to use and dispose of the property as he or she sees fit.
 It does, however, encourage the preservation of significant historic resources.
 Please see the Results of Listing page for more information.

-National Register Contacts
+National Register Contact Information

 R.A.
 Gray Building